wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 First version of AppVitrine plugin

 == Upgrade Notice ==
+=2.0=
+* In this version you can set up AppVitrine to automatically show the related apps at the end of all posts instead of manually using shortcode in each post.
+You can do this easily by using the AppVitrine setting on the left hand panel.
+* You have more format options to show apps in the slider.

 = 1.1 =
 *In this version you can add a clickable link or button, which shows the app list when users click on it, into your blog post instead of inserting the app slider.
 *You can set your Apple Affiliate ID in AppVitrine shortcode to earn commission from Apple App Store.

 = 1.0 =
-First version of Appvitrine plugin
+First version of AppVitrine plugin

 == A brief Markdown Example ==
+You can easily add AppVitrine app slider to end of all of your post by choosing AppVitrine on the left hand panel and clicking the Apply button.

-You can easily use AppVitrine service by using the markdown [appvitrine] on your blog post.
+You can also use AppVitrine service for selected posts by using the markdown [appvitrine] on your blog post.
 You do not have to set any parameter, however there are some parameters which you can use as needed.

 Sample usage:

 [appvitrine]

-[appvitrine size="normal"]
+[appvitrine format="icon-f1"]

-[appvitrine size="normal" keywords="food,bar,restaurant"]
+[appvitrine format="slider-f1" keywords="food,bar,restaurant"]

-[appvitrine size="normal" keywords_only="yes" keywords="food,bar,restaurant"]
+[appvitrine format="slider-f2" keywords_only="yes" keywords="food,bar,restaurant"]

 [appVitrine type="link" keywords="food,bar,restaurant"]